ShailenNaidoo/gatsby-webapp-starterpack/README.md

 It is essential that the technologies and conventions used in this starter be popular/well-used and extensively documented online.

-In addition, the starter should also include tooling that makes it easy to document components and services with minimal effort while developing.
+In addition, the starter should also include tooling that makes it easy to document code with minimal effort while developing.

 ### 2. Comprehensive

 This starter should be infinitely scaleable and usable in a wide range of projects without the introduction of additional technologies and/or modification to the existing stack.

-Therefore, any overrides or tweaks to the current system should be considered as a code smells.
+Therefore, any overrides or tweaks to the current system on a per-project basis should be considered as a code smells.

 ### 3. Accessible